blinkdog/restmud/doc/api.md

       "href": "http://restmud.example.com/account/42"
     }

+### GET account/:id
+Obtain the data for an account resource.
+Proper authorization is required to view the data of the account (i.e.: a valid session for that account)

+    GET /account/1

+Might return 200 OK:

+    {
+      "id": 1,
+      "username": "Mario"
+    }

+### PUT account/:id
+Update the data in the account resource.
+Proper authorization is required to update the data of the account (i.e.: a valid session for that account)

+The new information should be supplied as an object in JSON format in the body of the request.
+The fields that can be updated are:

+    {
+      "email": "valid.email.address@example.com",
+      "password": "fireflowersforpeach"
+    }

+### DELETE account/:id
+Delete the account resource.
+Proper authorization is required to delete the account (i.e.: a valid session for that account)

+Will return 200 OK upon a successful DELETE.
+Further requests will be bounced with a 401 Unauthorized.

+Accounts that have been banned will 403 Forbidden, even on a DELETE request.
+This is to prevent someone from deleting and then recreating their account in order to evade the ban.

 ## Relation: ping
 Ping the service, to see if it is responding to requests.

 ### HEAD ping
 HEAD is the only supported method, because there is no body text.

+## Relation: status
+Will be used to provide status information about the server.
+Not implemented yet.

 ## Relation: session
 Used to authenticate and establish client sessions.